-TITLE IX - 3057
+TITLE IX POLICY-3057

 It is the policy of the school district that no person shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subject to discrimination under any of the school district's programs or activities.
-The district is required by Title IX (20 U.S.C. § 1681) and 34 C.F.R. part 106 to not discriminate in such a manner.
-It is the policy of the school district that no person shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subject to discrimination under any of the school district's programs or activities.
-The district is required by Title IX (20 U.S.C. § 1681) and 34 C.F.R. part 106 to not discriminate in such a manner.
+The district is required by Title IX (20 U.S.C.1681) and 34 C.F.R. part 106 to not discriminate in such a manner.

-1.Title IX Coordinator
+1. Title IX Coordinator